Yugenero/Yugenero/README.md

 *I'm currently seeking entry-level software engineering positions.*

-When I'm not working or programming, I usually go out and run around the park, or in solitude with my own thoughts.
+When I'm not working or programming, I'm usually outside, in the gym, or reading.

 ---